ajcdev1227/slide-block/README.md

 # WordPress React Plugin

-The WordPress React Plugin is a modern plugin built using React and TailwindCSS.
-It enhances your WordPress website with dynamic components like a responsive carousel, offering seamless integration and a stylish user interface.
+The **WordPress React Plugin** is a modern plugin built with React and TailwindCSS.
+It enhances your WordPress website by adding dynamic and interactive components, such as a responsive carousel, to offer a seamless and stylish user interface.

 ## Features